Abhideep-Tripathy/login-node/README.md

 # login-node
-Basic login portal using node
+Basic login portal using node.
+It requires express npm